gajibaev/android_contacts_plugin/README.md

 to get contacts from the android platform and sent data to flutter via method channel.

 This package helped me to better understand flutter's interaction with OS via method channel.

+### Important:
+To get contacts you must use the getContactsFromPhone function in the ContactsRepository.

+Contact class contains fields:
+• name - String?
+• phones - List<String>
+• imageBase64 - String?